GridPlus/lattice-connect-v2/README.md

 > _**NOTE:** The instructions for each are nearly identical.
 This guide describes `node`;
 scripts are provided in `connect/container` that support the `Docker` method._

+### System Requirements

+Besides the runtime requirements, as a proxy server, the system resources as trivial.
+It will work on any system which can run Node v14+, or Docker.

+The server has been tested on:

+ - macOS v10.12;
+ - Ubuntu 18.04;
+ - Windows 10

 ##### Estimated Time (TOTAL): 5–10 minutes
 ##### Overview of steps are: